stumpster/TwitchPlaysDnD/README.md

 1. Add funds to the account
 1. Generate an API key from your [API key page](https://platform.openai.com/account/api-keys)
 1. Add this field to the `chatgpt_settings` section of your `config.json` and set `enabled` to `true`
+1. If you'd like to modify the scenario that ChatGPT is DM'ing for, adjust the `self.systemmsg` in the `chatgptdm.py` file.
+By default, ChatGPT is presented with the following scenario: `You are a game master who is leading a party though a campaign of Dungeons and Dragons.
+The players are: a fighter named Roger, a cleric named Karrix, and a wizard named Sylvania.
+They are currently in a tavern. `

 ## Bing